 For dessert, you could go for a morcilla (sweet black pudding), or bienmesabe (almond and egg yolk).

 With Lanzarote being known as wine region, a quick drive into the interior will bring you to many fine bodegas and wineries.

 Also known as Malvasia, there is an entire pilgrimage route for the vineyards, called la Ruta de Las Bodegas.
 The white wine is considered by the locals the best, but don’t stay aside from the red one, either.
 You can also find them bottled in all local shops.

 Try the local beers made by crafters in the cities’ outskirts.

-With a vehicle, you can cross the island from one side to the other, in 40 minutes north-to-south, and 25 minutes, west-to-east.
+With a vehicle, you can get around easily and cross the island from one side to the other, in 40 minutes north-to-south, and 25 minutes, west-to-east.

 The taxi will take you almost anywhere, it’s not that expensive, but you will find them only in the tourist spots and in cities.
 You can, also, take the bus, which covers quite a lot of the important locations of Lanzarote.

 There is also the option of renting a car.
 Not as cheap as the bus, however, you still encounter decent prices.
 The car rental is the greatest idea when you want to explore parts of the island that are further away from populated areas, or not touristic, yet, very attractive.